steam3d/MagicPods-Windows/README.md

 * **Noise Control**: Supports Off, Transparency, Adaptive, and Noise Cancellation modes (availability depends on the specific model).
 * **Conversation Awareness**: Automatically lowers media volume on Windows when a conversation is detected.
 * **Button Customization**: Customize actions for AirPods and supported Beats models: assign functions to touch controls and the Digital Crown on AirPods Max — just like on iPhone.
-* **Accessibility Features**: Includes iPhone-like accessibility settings such as adjustable press speed and duration, one-earbud noise cancellation, volume tuning, and more.
+* **Accessibility Features**: Includes iPhone-like accessibility settings such as adjustable press speed and duration, one-earbud noise cancellation, tune volume, and more.

 ### Full Support for Fake Airoha AirPods